Registered Student Organization (RSO) Branding Guidelines

 View and download the VU spirit marks on Box.

-‘Dores Design, formally ACE Design, offers a free graphic design service for students, registered student organizations, faculty/staff, and departments on Vanderbilt’s campus.
+‘Dores Design, offers a free graphic design service for students, registered student organizations, faculty/staff, and departments on Vanderbilt’s campus.
 They can help create posters, fliers, social media materials, stickers, t-shirts, and more!
 Please request your design three to five weeks prior to your event.
 If you are requesting a design that needs printing, please request five weeks in advance.
 For more information, please visit their Anchor Link page.

 Merchandise Order Request (MOR) Design Approval